ZoDIAC: Zoneout Dropout Injection Attention Calculation: Related Work

-In the past, researchers have employed the Transformer model and variations of it with bottom-up attention features for image captioning.
+The advent of bottom-up attention enabled the utilization of the transformer model and variations of it for image captioning.
+Yu et al. \cite{Yu_2019_mmt} introduced a Multi-modal Transformer that used multiple views of the object proposal sets with different orders to provide the encoder in the transformer with different sets of Bottom-up features.
+Liu et al. \cite{Liu_2019} similarly employed visual attention values alongside the context attention values and attributes attention values as cross-modal information.
+Li et al. \cite{Li_2019_ICCV} introduced the Entangled Transformer by applying weighting on a meshed network of linear transformations of the queries and values in the visual encoder and the attributes encoder.
 Pan et al. \cite{Pan_2020_CVPR} introduced a bilinear pooling mechanism in the conventional self-attention block, resulting in the x-linear attention block \cite{Pan_2020_CVPR}, which exploits the spatial and channel-wise bilinear attention values to reveal the second and infinity order interactions between the multi(or single)-modal input features \cite{Pan_2020_CVPR}.
-Guo et al. \cite{Guo_2020_CVPR} created the normalized and the geometry-aware self-attention block that exploits geometrical information presented in visual features.
-Using a 4-dimensional vector that contains the relative positions and coordinates of the bounding boxes for the objects in the image, the relative geometry features among the objects are calculated.
+Guo et al. \cite{Guo_2020_CVPR} created the normalized and geometry-aware self-attention block that exploits geometrical information presented in visual features.
+Cornia et al. \cite{Cornia_2020_CVPR} introduced Meshed-Memory Transformer that performs linear transformation and sigmoidal gating over the memory states of encoders in the encoder stack and decoders in the decoder stack of transformer.
+Herade et al. \cite{Herade_2019_NIPS} used object labels as attributes to be concatenated with visual features as input information for the encoder in Transformer.